 The award comes days after Erdogan lashed out at the EU for linking reform of the country's sweeping anti-terrorism laws to visa free travel for Turkish citizens as part of a migrant deal with the bloc.
 The anti-terror laws have seen journalists, academics, politicians and activists face trial and prison time.

 Erdogan's reach to clamp down on all criticism has even reached Germany, where a controversial investigation has been opened against a popular satirist for insulting the Turkish leader.

 Since peace talks between the Turkish state and outlawed Kurdistan Workers' Party (PKK) broke down last July, Turkey has been wracked by the worst violence since the dark days of the war in the early 1990s.
 Hundreds of Turkish soldiers and PKK fighters have been killed in near daily clashes in the southeast.

 Armed PKK-affiliated youth groups have erected barricades in several towns in the Kurdish populated southeast.
 In response, the Turkish military has implemented sweeping open-ended curfews as part of urban military operations that have destroyed several towns.

-as a form of collective punishment against the local population.
+Rights groups have criticized the operations as a form of collective punishment against the local population.
 More than 300 civilians have been killed, including 78 children, since curfews were implemented last August, according to the Turkey Human Rights Foundation.
 At least 1.5 million civilians have been impacted by the curfews and fighting.

 Founded in 2012, Academics for Peace is an initiative of scholars working in or on Turkey that aims to develop a foundation for a sustainable solution to the Kurdish issue in Turkey.
 The Aachen Peace Award will be granted on September 1.